HarshaAP20110010044/Detecting-Machine-Generated-Text-Comparative-Analysis-of-Deep-Learning-and-Machine-Learning-Models-/README.md

 loss function gradually decreasing.

-• But at last with knowledge we gained from literature survey Transformers Models are tailor made for this task, with inclusion of Bidirection encoder Representation from Transformers (BERT) 96.53% accuracy.
+• But at last with knowledge we gained from literature survey Transformers Models are tailor made for this task, with inclusion of Bidirection encoder Representation from Transformers (BERT) 96.53% accuracy.

 The short comings of this research are the usage of BERT base model.